 I’m an agroecologist, focusing on the political-economy of diversified farming systems.
 I recently completed my PhD (December 2015) based on a dissertation entitled “Permaculture as international grassroots network and farming practice: a multidisciplinary study.”
 I came to graduate study after a decade in the global justice movement as organizer, participant, and scholar.
-I’ve been learning and teaching permaculture design since 2003.
-My work as consultant, designer, and researcher, includes projects in whole farm and homestead design, integrated mushroom production, and ecological waste and water treatment.
 Since 2005 I’ve been developing and sharing the Liberation Ecology workshop, a curriculum that helps participants develop strategies for integrating social justice and sustainability goals.
 I’m a passionate and dedicated teacher.

 – Rafter Sass Ferguson